-8.9 MAC/Hardware addresses in DHCPv6
+9.9 MAC/Hardware Addresses in DHCPv6

-MAC/hardware addesses are available in DHCPv4 messages from the clients and administrators frequently use that information to perform certain tasks, like per host configuration, address reserveration for specific MAC addresses and other.
+MAC/hardware addresses are available in DHCPv4 messages from the clients and administrators frequently use that information to perform certain tasks, like per host configuration, address reservation for specific MAC addresses and other.
 Unfortunately, the DHCPv6 protocol does not provide any completely reliable way to retrieve that information.
-To mitigate that issue a number of mechanisms have been implemented in Kea that attempt to gather that information.
+To mitigate that issue a number of mechanisms have been implemented in Kea that attempt to gather it.
 Each of those mechanisms works in certain cases, but may fail in other cases.
 Whether the mechanism works or not in the particular deployment is somewhat dependent on the network topology and the technologies used.

-Kea allows for configuration which of the supported methods should be used and in which order.
+Kea allows configuration of which of the supported methods should be used and in what order.
 This configuration may be considered a fine tuning of the DHCP deployment.
 In a typical deployment the default value of "any" is sufficient and there is no need to select specific methods.
 Changing the value of this parameter is the most useful in cases when an administrator wants to disable certain method, e.g. if the administrator trusts the network infrastructure more than the information provided by the clients themselves, the administrator may prefer information provided by the relays over that provided by the clients.
-The format of this parameter is as follows: